-This profile was prepared when Robert Simmons was elected to the Ashoka Fellowship in 1994.
+This description of Robert Simmons's work was prepared when Robert Simmons was elected to the Ashoka Fellowship in 1994.

 Through the construction of a core South African Sign Language, Robert Simmons, a 60-year-old deaf-born human biologist, is working to unite the 3 million members of South Africa's deaf community.